ceammc/SwiftRNBO/README.md

 ## Interacting with the exported patcher

 `RNBOAudioUnit` is the Objective-C++ wrapper for the exported RNBO C++ Source Code.
-It is the main class to interact with in order control the exported patcher's behavior.
+It is the main class to interact with in order to control the exported patcher's behavior.

 It is accessed through the `RNBOAudioEngine` Swift class: